 This is the total number of existing paying customers excluding new subscribers.

-In this case, the active subscribers are 32, but we did not take into consideration the 6 new subscribers.
+In this case, the existing customers are 21 , but we did not take into consideration the 5 new subscribers.
 These new one would become active the next month.

 The normalized monthly income from all active and past-due memberships is your monthly recurring revenue (MRR).
 It’s the most accurate single indicator of a recurring revenue business’s health and trajectory.
 MRR is one of the most crucial Stripe metrics.